timscott/flipit/README.markdown

  * Conditionally turn features `OFF` and `ON` using custom logic per feature
  * Change behavior over time without touching the production code where features are implemented

-This one interface kinda shows the essence of FlipIt.
+This interface kinda shows the essence of FlipIt.

     public interface IFeature
     {